-- metering services provided to existing first tier customers with annual consumption greater than 160 MWh that have either type 5 manually read interval meters or type 6 manually read accumulation meters - metering services (unmetered supplies) - operation, repair, replacement and maintenance of public lighting assets - alteration and relocation of existing public lighting assets - all fee based services - all quoted services.
+- connection energisation

+- metering services (unmetered supplies)

+- operation, repair, replacement and maintenance of public lighting assets

+- all fee based services, and

+all quoted services.

-With the exception of metering services (unmetered supplies), all of these services are currently subject to a price cap control mechanism, although in the case of quoted services (which include recoverable works and the alternation and relocation of existing public lighting assets) the price cap applies to the cost of the units that are employed in providing the services.
+With the exception of metering services (unmetered supplies), all of these services are currently subject to a price cap control mechanism, although in the case of quoted services (which include recoverable works) the price cap applies to the cost of the units that are employed in providing the services.
 Prescribed metering services (unmetered supplies) are currently regulated under a weighted average price cap control mechanism.
-The justification for the proposed change in control mechanism for unmetered supplies is set out below.
+The justification for changing the control mechanism for unmetered supplies is set out below.